Spark Arena: Other events

-Controversial evangelist Benny Hinn staged his mass gathering at the venue on 9 June 2007.
+Evangelist Benny Hinn staged his mass gathering at the venue on 9 June 2007.

 Mike Tyson was due to bring his Day of Champions tour the Vector Arena in 2012, but he was not granted a visa to enter the country due to his previous criminal convictions.

 The exterior of the building has been used for battle scenes in the Power Rangers series.

 In mid-August 2021, Spark Arena hosted retail company Mitre 10's 2021 Awards ceremony which was attended by a thousand people including TVNZ broadcaster Hilary Barry.
 On 20 August, a bar worker tested positive for COVID-19.
 Consequently, participants were ordered to isolate at home.